ronomon/direct-io/README.md

 **Coming Soon** *(Windows)*

-Please note that it is not yet possible to use Node to open a block device or regular file for direct memory access on Windows.
+Please note that it is not yet possible to use Node to open a block device or regular file for Direct Memory Access on Windows.
 Please see [Node issue 15433](https://github.com/nodejs/node/issues/15433) and [Libuv issue 1550](https://github.com/libuv/libuv/issues/1550) for more information.
-I will add support for direct memory access on Windows as soon as these issues are resolved.
+I will add support for Direct Memory Access on Windows as soon as these issues are resolved.

 ## Buffer Alignment